-- being over friendly with learners - having favourites - taking photographs of learners on their mobile phone - engaging with a learner on a one-to-one basis in a secluded area or behind a closed door; or, - using inappropriate sexualised, intimidating, or offensive language.
+- Being over friendly with learners. - Having favourites. - Taking photographs of learners on their mobile phone - Engaging with a learner on a one-to-one basis in a secluded area or behind a closed door. - Using inappropriate sexualised, intimidating, or offensive language.